thetillhoff/workshop/docs/labs/lab_9/1_hands_on.md

 That's it for the infrastructure part.
 Next, we need to add a feature to our todo-service so it starts using the new shiny cache.

+First, run `npm i redis --save` to add the redis dependency to the application project.
-Add the following configuration to the `todo-service/src/database.ts` file:
+Then, add the following configuration to the `todo-service/src/database.ts` file:

 ```typescript
 export const AppDataSource = new DataSource({